 2. Make funding schools a priority

-The problem isn’t simply a matter of cash-strapped states or a federal government struggling to come up with revenues.
+The problem isn’t simply a matter of cash-strapped states or the federal government struggling to come up with revenues.
 It’s a matter of priorities.
 Consider this: just about every state in the country spends more to house the average inmate than it does to educate the average elementary/secondary student.

 3. Address the school-to-prison pipeline

 Now that these patterns are being openly noted and discussed, policy makers can take concerted steps away from feeding the pipeline by focusing on restorative justice and keeping young people away from the justice system whenever possible.

 4. Raise standards for teachers

-Studies have found—not at all surprisingly—that under-qualified teachers are tied to poor outcomes for students.
+Studies have found—not at all surprisingly—that underqualified teachers are tied to poor outcomes for students.
 The good news is that this is one of the most straightforward areas where policy makers can have an impact.
 They must clarify standards for teachers seeking licenses and raise standards in areas where student outcomes are lowest.

 5. Put classroom-running and curriculum-building decisions in the hands of the community

 Policy makers who are aware of this pattern can push for a move away from standardized control and toward community-based mechanisms, such as community-elected school boards, that have the power and authority to make decisions about how their students are educated.

 People coming together with coherent messages for policy makers about the changes they’d like to see in their education systems can only benefit students.
 With these initial steps in mind, lawmakers and their constituents can start to move together in the direction of change.